dgerosa/CV/_group.md

     <strong>Davide Gerosa</strong><br>
     Associate professor<br>
 <a href="mailto:davide.gerosa@unimib.it">davide.gerosa@unimib.it</a><br>
-    <em>Running around, gravity, football, rock music, some more gravity.
+    <em>That's me, running, gravity, football, rock music, some more gravity.
 Astrophysics when I want to remember things are real, mountains when I want to see things are beautiful.</em>
   </div>
 </div>
 <div class="person">